The Company and Its Significant Accounting Policies

 Long-lived assets, such as property, plant and equipment and intangible assets subject to amortization, are reviewed for impairment when there is evidence that events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
 Recoverability of assets to be held and used is measured by comparing the carrying amount of an asset or asset group to estimated undiscounted future cash flows expected to be generated by the asset or asset group.
 If the carrying amount of an asset or asset group exceeds its estimated future cash flows, an impairment charge is recognized for the amount by which the carrying amount of the asset or asset group exceeds the estimated fair value of the asset or asset group.
 Long-lived assets to be disposed of by sale are reported at the lower of their carrying amounts or their estimated fair values less costs to sell and are not depreciated.

-Revenues from sales of the Company’s products are recognized at the time of shipment, or when title and risk of loss pass to the customer and other criteria for revenue recognition are met, if later.
-Revenues from providing services, including software hosting services, are recognized when earned.
-Revenues from providing services were less than 10% of total revenues for all fiscal years presented.
+Revenues from sales of the Company’s products are recognized at the time of shipment, or when title and risk of loss pass to the customer and all other criteria for revenue recognition are met, if later.
+Revenues from providing services are recognized when earned.
+Revenues from providing services were less than 10% of total revenues for all periods presented.

-The Company licenses or otherwise provides rights to use portions of its intellectual property portfolio, which includes certain patent rights essential to and/or useful in the manufacture and sale of certain wireless products.
+The Company grants licenses or otherwise provides rights to use portions of its intellectual property portfolio, which, among other rights, includes certain patent rights essential to and/or useful in the manufacture and sale of certain wireless products.
 Licensees typically pay a fixed license fee in one or more installments and royalties based on their sales of products incorporating or using the Company’s licensed intellectual property.
 License fees are recognized over the estimated period of benefit of the license to the licensee, typically 5 to 15 years.
+Royalties are generally based upon a percentage of the wholesale (i.e., licensee’s) selling price of complete licensed products, net of certain permissible deductions (including transportation, insurance, packing costs and other items).
+The Company broadly provides per unit running royalty caps that apply to certain categories of complete wireless devices, namely smartphones, tablets and laptops, which in general, effectively provide for a maximum running royalty amount per device (i.e., the royalty caps limit the running royalties due on a per unit basis).
 The Company earns royalties on such licensed products sold worldwide by its licensees at the time that the licensees’ sales occur.
-The Company’s licensees, however, do not report and pay royalties owed for sales in any given quarter until after the conclusion of that quarter.
-The Company recognizes royalty revenues based on royalties reported by licensees during the quarter and when other revenue recognition criteria are met.
+The Company’s licensees, however, do not report and pay royalties owed for sales in any given quarter until after the conclusion of that quarter, which is generally the following quarter.
+The Company recognizes royalty revenues based on royalties reported by licensees during the quarter and when all other revenue recognition criteria are met.

 The Company records reductions to revenues for customer incentive arrangements, including volume-related and other pricing rebates and cost reimbursements for marketing and other activities involving certain of the Company’s products and technologies.
-The Company recognizes the maximum potential liability at the later of the date at which the Company records the related revenues or the date at which the Company offers the incentive or, if payment is contingent, when the contingency is resolved.
+The charges for such arrangements are recorded as a reduction to accounts receivable or as other current liabilities based on whether the Company has the contractual right of offset.
+The Company recognizes the liability based on the estimated amount of the incentive, or if not reasonably estimated, the maximum potential liability, at the later of the date at which the Company records the related revenues or the date at which the Company offers the incentive or, if payment is contingent, when the contingency is resolved.
 In certain arrangements, the liabilities are based on customer forecasts.
 The Company reverses accruals for unclaimed incentive amounts to revenues when the unclaimed amounts are no longer subject to payment.

 Shipping and Handling Costs.
-Costs incurred for shipping and handling are included in cost of equipment and services revenues at the time the related revenue is recognized.
-Amounts billed to a customer for shipping and handling are reported as revenue.
+Costs incurred for shipping and handling are included in cost of revenues.
+Amounts billed to a customer for shipping and handling are reported as revenues.

-Litigation.
-The Company is currently involved in certain legal proceedings.
-The Company records its best estimate of a loss related to pending litigation when the loss is considered probable and the amount can be reasonably estimated.
-Where a range of loss can be reasonably estimated with no best estimate in the range, the Company records the minimum estimated liability related to the claim.
-As additional information becomes available, the Company assesses the potential liability related to the Company’s pending litigation and revises its estimates.
+Legal and Regulatory Proceedings.
+The Company is currently involved in certain legal and regulatory proceedings.
+The Company discloses a loss contingency if there is at least a reasonable possibility that a material loss has been incurred.
+The Company records its best estimate of a loss related to pending legal and regulatory proceedings when the loss is considered probable and the amount can be reasonably estimated.
+Where a range of loss can be reasonably estimated with no best estimate in the range, the Company records the minimum estimated liability.
+As additional information becomes available, the Company assesses the potential liability related to pending legal and regulatory proceedings and revises its estimates and updates its disclosures accordingly.
 The Company’s legal costs associated with defending itself are recorded to expense as incurred.

 Foreign Currency.
 Certain foreign subsidiaries use a local currency as the functional currency.
 Resulting translation gains or losses are recognized as a component of accumulated other comprehensive income.
-Where the United States dollar is the functional currency, resulting translation gains or losses are recognized in the consolidated statements of operations.
 Transaction gains or losses related to balances denominated in a currency other than the functional currency are recognized in the consolidated statements of operations.
-Net foreign currency transaction losses included in the Company’s consolidated statements of operations were $7 million, $8 million and $6 million for fiscal 2012, 2011 and 2010, respectively.

 Income Taxes.
 The asset and liability approach is used to recognize deferred tax assets and liabilities for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of assets and liabilities.
 Tax law and rate changes are reflected in income in the period such changes are enacted.
 The Company records a valuation allowance to reduce deferred tax assets to the amount that is more likely than not to be realized.
-The Company includes interest and penalties related to income taxes, including unrecognized tax benefits, within the income tax provision.
+The Company includes interest and penalties related to income taxes, including unrecognized tax benefits, within income tax expense.
+The Company classifies all deferred tax assets and liabilities as noncurrent in the consolidated balance sheets.

 The Company’s income tax returns are based on calculations and assumptions that are subject to examination by the Internal Revenue Service and other tax authorities.
 In addition, the calculation of the Company’s tax liabilities involves dealing with uncertainties in the application of complex tax regulations.
 The Company recognizes liabilities for uncertain tax positions based on a two-step process.
 The first step is to evaluate the tax position for recognition by determining if the weight of available evidence indicates that it is more likely than not that the position will be sustained on audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely of being realized upon settlement.
 While the Company believes it has appropriate support for the positions taken on its tax returns, the Company regularly assesses the potential outcomes of examinations by tax authorities in determining the adequacy of its provision for income taxes.
 The Company continually assesses the likelihood and amount of potential adjustments and adjusts the income tax provision, income taxes payable and deferred taxes in the period in which the facts that give rise to a revision become known.

-The Company recognizes windfall tax benefits associated with share-based awards directly to stockholders’ equity only when realized.
+The Company recognizes windfall tax benefits associated with share-based awards directly to stockholders’ equity when realized.
 A windfall tax benefit occurs when the actual tax benefit realized by the Company upon an employee’s disposition of a share-based award exceeds the deferred tax asset, if any, associated with the award that the Company had recorded.
+The Company records windfall tax benefits to stockholders’ equity.
+A shortfall occurs when the actual tax benefit realized by the Company upon an employee’s disposition of a share-based award is less than the deferred tax asset, if any, associated with the award that the Company has recorded.
+The Company records shortfall tax detriments when realized to stockholders’ equity to the extent that previous windfall tax benefits exist (referred to as the APIC windfall pool), with any remainder recognized in income tax expense.
+The Company had a sufficient APIC windfall pool to absorb all shortfalls that occurred in fiscal 2017.
 When assessing whether a tax benefit relating to share-based compensation has been realized, the Company follows the tax law ordering method, under which current year share-based compensation deductions are assumed to be utilized before net operating loss carryforwards and other tax attributes.

 Earnings Per Common Share.
-Basic earnings per common share is computed by dividing net income attributable to Qualcomm by the weighted-average number of common shares outstanding during the reporting period.
-Diluted earnings per common share is computed by dividing net income attributable to Qualcomm by the combination of dilutive common share equivalents, comprised of shares issuable under the Company’s share-based compensation plans and shares subject to written put options, and the weighted-average number of common shares outstanding during the reporting period.
+Basic earnings per common share are computed by dividing net income attributable to Qualcomm by the weighted-average number of common shares outstanding during the reporting period.
+Diluted earnings per common share are computed by dividing net income attributable to Qualcomm by the combination of dilutive common share equivalents, comprised of shares issuable under the Company’s share-based compensation plans and shares subject to written put options and/or accelerated share repurchase agreements, if any, and the weighted-average number of common shares outstanding during the reporting period.
 Dilutive common share equivalents include the dilutive effect of in-the-money share equivalents, which are calculated based on the average share price for each period using the treasury stock method.
-Under the treasury stock method, the exercise price of an award, if any, the amount of compensation cost, if any, for future service that the Company has not yet recognized, and the estimated tax benefits that would be recorded in paid-in capital, if any, when an award is settled are assumed to be used to repurchase shares in the current period.
-The incremental dilutive common share equivalents, calculated using the treasury stock method, for fiscal 2012, 2011 and 2010 were 40,978,000, 32,908,000 and 15,652,000, respectively.
+Under the treasury stock method, the exercise price of an award, if any, the amount of compensation cost for future service that the Company has not yet recognized, if any, and the estimated tax benefits that would be recorded in paid-in capital when an award is settled, if any, are assumed to be used to repurchase shares in the current period.
+The dilutive common share equivalents, calculated using the treasury stock method, for fiscal 2017, 2016 and 2015 were 12,989,000, 13,864,000 and 20,724,000, respectively.
+Shares of common stock equivalents outstanding that were not included in the computation of diluted earnings per common share because the effect would be anti-dilutive or certain performance conditions were not satisfied at the end of the period were 2,955,000, 2,435,000 and 4,652,000 during fiscal 2017, 2016 and 2015, respectively.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.